How to have a healthier Christmas

 9. Party smart

-When faced with a week of parties and socialising, try to focus on the occasion rather than the food.
-Mingle as far away from the buffet as possible, dance the night away, enjoy good conversation or wear a large bangle to act as a brake, by catching your eye every time you reach for a canapé.
+Try to focus on the occasion rather than the food.
+Mingle as far away from the buffet as possible, dance the night away, enjoy good conversation or wear a large bangle to act as a break, by catching your eye every time you reach for a canapé.

 10. Book your break

 With all the silly season planning, you can often feel like just getting away from it all.
 So, do it!
-If you’re on a weight-loss journey and want to break the holiday weight-gain cycle, book a trip over Christmas, not in January.
-Go for an exotic trek or a week-long bushwalking adventure – anything that keeps you healthy, active and away from Christmas and all the food-related trimmings at home.
+Go for an exotic trek or a week-long bush walking adventure – anything that keeps you happy, healthy and active.